Creating ShellCode On Narnia

 |

-Verifying by taking a peek at $ebx
+Verifying by taking a peek at $ebx, first get the address stored in $ebx:

 |